botaul/botmaster/README.md

 ## Installation on Linux
 Note: You can run this bot from Windows as well.
-Searcg it on Google. <br>
+Search it on Google. <br>
 Open your linux terminal on specified folder <br>
 ```bash
 git clone https://github.com/fakhrirofi/twitter_autobase.git